 In the mid-1990s, a certain mail-order computer retailer announced that it was abandoning Styrofoam (polystyrene) packing peanuts in its shipments and switching to environmentally friendly cornstarch peanuts instead.
 The new filler material, they explained, was not merely biodegradable, it would dissolve almost instantly in water.
 Some of my coworkers and I wondered if that meant you could eat them too.
 So, naturally, when our next order arrived from that company, the first thing we did was to pop the cornstarch peanuts in our mouths.
 All right, in retrospect, I suppose that was a bit stupid.
 It did not cause any ill effects as far as I can tell, but still…who knows where that cornstarch has been?
 So I do not recommend that you try this yourself.
 Nevertheless, we’d proven that this new packing material did, as advertised, dissolve quite readily, and we were all happy that we’d no longer drown in a sea of Styrofoam.

-Remarkably, even though cornstarch packing peanuts are much more common today, most of the packages I get in the mail are still filled with Styrofoam.
+Remarkably, even though cornstarch packing peanuts are much more common today, quite a few of the packages I get in the mail are still filled with Styrofoam.
 I suppose the charitable view is that I’m watching recycling in action: no doubt these very pellets have been used countless times before, and (if I keep with the program) will be used countless times again.
 But even if true, that’s somehow unsatisfying.
 I really don’t want the burden of storing (or recycling) the filler from every box I get.
 I’d like it all to go away—preferably, in some responsible manner.

 Having a Breakdown